prominence-eosc/docs/containers.md

 * Do not put any software or required files in /home or /tmp, as these directories in the container image will be replaced when the container is executed
 * Do not specify USER in your Dockerfile when creating the container image
 * The environment variables HOME, TMP and TEMP will be set to a scratch directory visible inside the container when the container is executed.
 For the case of multi-node MPI jobs this scratch directory is accessible across all nodes running the job.
-* Do not expect to be able to write inside the container's filesystem: write any files into the default current working directory, or into the directory specified by the environment variables HOME, TMP and TEMP.
+* Do not expect to be able to write inside the container's filesystem.
+Write any files into the default current working directory, or into the directory specified by the environment variables HOME, TMP and TEMP.

 ### MPI jobs
 Some are some additional requirements on the container images for MPI jobs: